TheWizardsCode/Character-Dev/README.md

 NOTE there is currently a [bug](https://github.com/jeffcampbellmakesgames/unity-package-tools/issues/11) in the package manager tool that prevents the above from working, at least on my machine.
 You can work around the bug with the following steps:

 1. Delete the existing package directory
-2. Export the package source as desccribed above
+2. Export the package source as described above
 3. cd into the package directory
 4. `git init`
 5. `git remote add origin git@github.com:TheWizardsCode/Character.git`